 Categorizing toys is a great way of ensuring children can find what they need quickly and easily – and tidy it up just as quickly and easily afterwards.
 The key is to keep things as simple as possible.
 ‘If you make it too specific, children will get frustrated.
 You can always expand the categories as they grow,' says professional organizer and founder of Sort Well Organizing Co. (opens in new tab), Julie Onstot.

 Stick to generic categories, such as ‘vehicles’, rather than ‘fire engines’, ‘police cars’, ‘electric cars’, etc, and store them in open, lidless boxes and bins.

 Ann Marie Cousins, interior designer and founder of AMC Design (opens in new tab) also recommends using color as a categorizing tool.
 ‘I find that children respond really well to color, so try allocating categories to colorful baskets or boxes to make it easier for them to organize their own items,’ she says.

 How do you declutter and organize toys?

-Toys can be one of the biggest challenges when trying to achieve a tidy scheme and there’s no doubt that regular decluttering and organizing is the answer.
+Toys can be one of the biggest challenges when trying to achieve a tidy scheme and particularly when it comes to organizing a small bedroom, and there’s no doubt that regular decluttering and sorting is the answer.
 However, it’s important to remember that just like adults, a child’s things often hold a great deal of emotional significance – the process can be difficult for them.

 You can declutter on behalf of children under three – you know what they love to play with you can always hide a few things for a while to ensure they won’t be missed.
 Older children should be included in the decluttering process.
 ‘If you’re donating items, explain the importance of sharing and giving; donate toys to charity shops, nurseries or family centers so your kids know they’re going to make other children happy,' says Vicky.
 It’s best to declutter little and often to prevent them from becoming too overwhelmed.